2024 Workshop Leaders

 David Brill, Nonfiction

 David Brill is the author of Into the Mist: Tales of Death, Disaster, Mishaps and Misdeeds, Misfortune, and Mayhem in the Great Smoky Mountains (GSMA 2016).
 His articles on science, ecology, the environment, business, health, fitness, parenting, and adventure travel have appeared in more than 25 national and regional magazines, including Smokies Life journal.
 He has written extensively about Great Smoky Mountains National Park and published five nonfiction books, including As Far as the Eye Can See: Reflections of an Appalachian Trail Hiker (1990); A Separate Place: A Family, a Cabin in the Woods, and a Journey of Love and Spirit (2001); and Desire and Ice: A Search for Perspective atop Denali (2002).
-When he arrives at Tremont in October, he will be well underway with the volume two of Into the Mist.
+When he arrives at Tremont in October, he will be well underway with volume two of Into the Mist.

 Constancy Among Chaos, Trail Family, Smokies Life journal